kairosilveira/kairosilveira/README.md

 ------------------------
 #### About Me:

-📚 An Electrical Engineering student at Federal University of Maranhão<br/>
+📚 An Computer Science Eletronics and Embedded Systems student at Université Grenoble Alpes(France) and Federal University of Maranhão(Brazil)<br/>
-💻 An active learner who's passionate about Data Science and Computer Programming<br/>
+💻 An active learner who's passionate about Math and Computer Programming<br/>
 📈 Data science, Machine Learning Engineering<br/>

 ⚡ I am currently woking in some nice projects that you can find [here].